Location:

 Etymology:

-Auto Union provides us with some of wonderful automotive etymology.
+Auto Union provides us with some wonderful automotive etymology.
 As of 1916, 'DKW' stood for 'Dampf-Kraft-Wagen,' (Steam-Powered Car), after Jørgen Skafte Rasmussen's early attempts at mechanical locomotion.
 By 1919, after the steam car proved inviable, Rasmussen developed a small 2-stroke motor intended for children to tinker with, which he named 'Des Knaben Wunsch,' (The Boy's Wish).
 That 2-stroke motor landed in a bicycle frame and became, 'Das Kleine Wunder,' (The Little Wonder), which eventually transformed DKW into a successful motorcycle manufacturer.

 The F7 represents nearly a decade of economical motorcar development, beginning with the F1 in 1931.
 The 'F' stands for 'front,' indicating the front-drive configuration particular to these cars.
 The F7 is the seventh in the series, succeeded by the production F8 and F9 prototype.